Btere/Btere/README.md

 🌱 I’m currently applying Mathematics, Computer vision and Machine Learning Operations (MLOps) to build project and develop my skill set in this industry </br>.

-💬 Talk to me about Maths, Python, Machine learning, MLOps, Computer Vision and AI Technical writing
+💬 Let's talk about Python, Machine learning, MLOp, Software product and its architecture, Computer Vision,, GenAI and AI Technical writing